shakes76/PatternAnalysis-2024/recognition/46976916-HipMRI/README.md

 When recording the training function loss and dice score accuracy results after each epoch the following graph can be constructed:
 ![Example Segmentation 3](images/graphs.png)
 These graphs show how the model improves over time.
-The slight dip in dice score around epoch 13 indicates some over fitting in the model, but it overcomes this and bounces back
+The slight dip in dice score around epoch 13 indicates some overfitting in the model, but the model readjusts

-### Each file in project
+## Files in project
+The project folder includes the python files:
+- modules.py : contains UNET class and DoubleConv2D class
+- dataset.py : contains to_channels and load_data_2D from Appendix B and ProstateCancerDataset class
+- train.py : contains main function and train_fn.
+To run modify DIR variables to desired path to data
+- predict.py : contains predict and load_model functions.
+To run modify saved model path and data paths
+- utils.py : contains several functions and used by train.py and predict.py

+Images folder: contains the png images used in this README document